 Good for you guacamole basically takes six fresh ingredients: Avocado’s, tomatoes, onion, lime, jalapeño’s, and cilantro.
 You will have to use spices that don’t have to be fresh, but some of them can be.
 This particular recipe is a lot better with fresh produce.

 Pick firm or semi-firm avocado’s if you want chunkier healthy guacamole; softer for creamier version.
 You do run the risk of them possibly having bad spots the softer they become.
 I will be giving tips on how I deal with avocado’s in the video.
-For health benefit’s and more details on avocado’s this post at Know World How is loaded with great information.

 I use basically four spices.
 Some that are dried or powdered.
 I do love to use minced (refrigerated) garlic, if I don’t have fresh.
 I will still use garlic salt / powder if I am out of the other, but it is very seldom that I am.
 Additional spices that I use are cumin, salt, pepper and possibly a small shake of red crushed pepper for extra heat.